BenaroyaResearch/Data_Carpentry_Workshop_2022/README.md

 1. Complete the Pre-Workshop survey by **Wednesday June 8th**.
 INSERT LINK.

-2. Dowload R and RStudio on your laptop

-3. Install R and RStudio on your machine.
+2. Install R and RStudio on your machine.
 Follow the instructions [here](https://datacarpentry.org/R-ecology-lesson/#Install_R_and_RStudio).

     - Note R must be installed prior to installing and using RStudio.

-4. Install necessary packages.
+3. Install necessary packages.

-**NOTE:** Time required to dowload and install packages can vary.
+**NOTE:** The time required to dowload and install packages can vary.
 Please download and install these packages prior to the workshop starting!

 During the course we will need a number of R packages.
 Packages contain useful R code written by other people.
 We will use the packages tidyverse...ADD OTHER PACKAGES HERE